-Rule 4 of IGST Rules provides that where immovable property or boat or vessel is located in more than one State or and in the absence of any contract or agreement, the value shall be determined in the following manner-
+Rule 4 of IGST Rules provides that where immovable property or boat or vessel is located in more than one State in the absence of any contract or agreement, the value shall be determined in the following manner-

-- a) in case of services provided by way of lodging accommodation by a hotel, inn, guest house, club or campsite, by whatever name called (except cases where such property is a single property located in two or more contiguous States/ UT) and services ancillary to such services, the supply of services shall be treated as made in each of the respective States/ UT, in proportion to the number of nights stayed in such property; - b) in case of all other services in relation to immovable property including services by way of accommodation in any immovable property for organising any marriage or reception etc., and in cases of supply of accommodation by a hotel, inn, guest house, club or campsite, by whatever name called where such property is a single property located in two or more contiguous States/ UT, and services ancillary to such services, the supply of services shall be treated as made in each of the respective States/ UT, in proportion to the area of the immovable property lying in each State/ UT; - c) in case of services provided by way of lodging accommodation by a house boat or any other vessel and services ancillary to such services, the supply of services shall be treated as made in each of the respective States/ UT, in proportion to the time spent by the boat or vessel in each such State/ UT, which shall be determined on the basis of a declaration made to the effect by the service provider. - (b) Services of restaurant and catering, personal grooming, fitness, beauty treatment, health service including cosmetic and plastic surgery will be the location where these services are actually performed.
+- a) in case of services provided by way of lodging accommodation by a hotel, inn, guest house, club or campsite, by whatever name called (except cases where such property is a single property located in two or more contiguous States/ UT) and services ancillary to such services, the supply of services shall be treated as made in each of the respective States/ UT, in proportion to the number of nights stayed in such property; - b) in case of all other services in relation to immovable property including services by way of accommodation in any immovable property for organising any marriage or reception etc., and in cases of supply of accommodation by a hotel, inn, guest house, club or campsite, by whatever name called where such property is a single property located in two or more contiguous States/ UT, and services ancillary to such services, the supply of services shall be treated as made in each of the respective States/ UT, in proportion to the area of the immovable property lying in each State/ UT; - c) in case of services provided by way of lodging accommodation by a house boat or any other vessel and services ancillary to such services, the supply of services shall be treated as made in each of the respective States/ UT, in proportion to the time spent by the boat or vessel in each such State/ UT, which shall be determined on the basis of a declaration made to the effect by the service provider. - (b) In respect of services of restaurant and catering, personal grooming, fitness, beauty treatment, health service including cosmetic and plastic surgery, the POS will be the location where these services are actually performed.
 The services listed in this provision do not carry a common thread so as to allow expanding this list.
 At the same time, each of these services themselves are a broad description of various specific services that may be performed under that umbrella.
-Services must be examined very carefully to fall with the scope of this provision.
+Services must be examined very carefully to fall within the scope of this provision.
+It may be noted that only performance-based services which require physical presence can be considered within this clause.

 It is important to understand that POS would not help one in determining the State in which registration is required to be obtained, and it only determines the State in which the supply is consumed, so as to determine the nature of tax applicable on the supply.
-For understanding registration requirement one has to determine the same, basis Chapter VI of CGST Act.
+The registration requirement should be determined on the basis of Chapter VI of CGST Act.